haons211/Vault/2 - Source Material/Others/AWS SAA Stephen Mark.md

   -     Upper Speed or Lower Speed depend on you

 1.6 .
 About your instructor
    - Data analyst, teacher , Big data , Solution Achitect.
+1.6 .
+About your instructor
+	-   Data analyst, teacher , Big data , Solution Achitect.
 -       Use Case  : - Build Sophisticated, scable
            - Applicable to diverse set of industries
            - Use cases include : Enterprise IT, Backup & Storage , Big Data .
            -  Hosting website
            - Gaming Service
 -     Global Infrastructure
       - AWS Region :
          - AWS has regions all around the world : us-east-I , eu-west-3 ,...
          - A region is a cluster of data centers